Miniature golf event supports Herr Library

-There were 18 themed holes throughout all 3 floors of the library including a digital hole using the Wii in the teen space.
+There were 18 themed holes throughout all three floors of the library including a digital hole using the Wii in the teen space.

 The event was held Friday and Saturday, and funds raised from the event go to support the library’s general programs, “to keep our collections and programming up-to-date,” according to Pam Steele, volunteer fundraising coordinator.